ngabaldo/Repo/README.md

 is updated independently of the other features, so updating for Feature 3 does not affect the result of Output1.txt if the user only wants to implement Feature 1.

-If no update is desired, the lines can be commented out.
-These lines append the new value to the previous hisory and appear immediately after a transaction is marked as 'trusted'.

-Lines that are entered incorrectly as input data will not be taken into account in the output file (i.e. "Some line of text" that is entered instead of the date, time, userA, userB, amount, and message).
+Lines that are entered incorrectly as input data will not be taken into account in the output file (i.e. "Some line of text" that is entered instead of the date, time, userA, userB, amount, and message will be skipped by the program).

 2) Input files:
-The program reads in .csv files.
-The .csv files have the following information: time, id1, id2, amount, optional message. id1 refers to UserA and id2 refers to UserB.
+The program reads in .txt files that have the following information: date and time, id1, id2, amount, optional message.
+These values must be separated by a comma. id1 refers to UserA and id2 refers to UserB.
 Only two files are needed:

-  a) batch_payment.csv
+  a) batch_payment.txt
   Contains information about the previous transaction history of all users.

-  b)stream_payment.csv
+  b)stream_payment.txt
   Contains information about new transaction requests.
-Every line of stream_payment.csv is considered to be a new transaction.
+Every line of stream_payment.txt is considered to be a new transaction.
 If A makes a new transaction to B, he will be notified.
   If A makes another transaction to B, there will be no new notifications.